Generalized Nearest Neighbor Decoding for MIMO Channels with Imperfect Channel State Information: System Model

 At the receiver, we decode the $n_t$ substreams successively.
-For the $i$th substream, we perform GNNDR conditioned upon the previously decoded $(i - 1)$ substreams $\mathbf{x}^{i-1}_n=[x_{1,n}, \cdots, x_{i-1,n}]^T$, $n = 1,\ldots,N$, in a successive fashion, which is given by
+For the $i$th substream, we perform GNNDR conditioned upon the previously decoded $(i - 1)$ substreams $\bm{x}^{i-1}_n=[x_{1,n}, \cdots, x_{i-1,n}]^T$, $n = 1,\ldots,N$, in a successive fashion, which is given by

 where the mappings $g_i$ and $f_i$ are called the processing function and the scaling function, respectively \cite{wang20}.
-Note that in addition to the channel output $\mathbf{y}$ and the receiver CSI $\mathbf{v}$, now $g_i$ and $f_i$ also take into account the extra information provided by the previously decoded $(i - 1)$ substreams.
+Note that in addition to the channel output $\mathbf{y}$ and the receiver CSI $\mathsf{V}$, now $g_i$ and $f_i$ also take into account the extra information provided by the previously decoded $(i - 1)$ substreams.
+We also remark that when $n_t=1$, the S-GNNDR architecture degenerates into the GNNDR already established in \cite{wang20}.